gcaeirodias/find_most_distant_points/README.md

-# find_most_distant_pints
+# find_most_distant_points
-This is a bach function to selects a set of x points that are more distant in relation to each other.
+This is a bash function to select a set of x points that are more distant in relation to each other.
 This can be used for example to select a number of points that are more distant to each other in a PCA or DAPC space.

 ## Usage
 ~~~
 source find_most_distant_points.sh
 find_most_distant_points [input_file] [num_to_select] [output_file]
+# Example
+find_most_distant_points input_file.txt 8 points.txt
 ~~~

 ## Parameters
 ~~~
 input_file
-       A tab separated text file with point coordinates.
+       A tab or space separated text file with point coordinates.
        [Default: NULL]

 num_to_select